VTeteruk/AutoRiaScraper/README.md

 # Auto-Ria Scraper
 ## Overview
 This Python script scrapes information about used cars from auto.ria.com, tracks price changes, and sends notifications about new listings, price updates, and unavailable cars via Telegram.
-It uses Selenium for web scraping, SQLite3 for data storage, and aiogram for Telegram notifications.
+It uses aiohttp for web scraping, SQLite3 for data storage, and aiogram for Telegram notifications.
 ___
 ## Features
-* **Car Listings Scraper**: Collects information on used cars such as make, model, price, and photos from auto.ria.com.
+* **Car Listings Scraper**: Collects information on used cars such as model, price, and photos from auto.ria.com.
 The script processes multiple pages to gather all available listings.

 * **Price Change Tracker:** The script compares new listings with previously stored data and tracks price changes.